Fledgling (Butler novel): Childhood

 Shori's depiction in Fledgling complicates normative notions of childhood as inherently innocent or devoid of sexual desire.
 Throughout the novel we learn that Shori is a 53 year old Ina that looks like 10 years old girl.
 Her petite stature is constantly articulated throughout the novel, potentially raising discomforts for attentive readers as pedophilia might come to mind---particularly when she has sexual encounters with her adult human symbionts.
 Scholars such as Habiba Ibrahim have turned to Fledgling as a commentary on Enlightenment notions of childhood innocence and how such ideologies do not apply to Black children, and certainly not to Black girls.
-In other words, childhood is not a luxury Black children are not bestowed.
+In other words, childhood is not a luxury Black children are bestowed.
 Ibrahim tells us, "The relegation of all slaves to the ranks of quasi-childhood was part and parcel of the Enlightenment-era tendency to distinguish reasoning subjects from irrational beings" (320).
 Through this reading, Shori emerges as an exemplar of disrupting normative Enlightenment conceptualizations of 'the child'.